E Minor

 Read: Here's everything you need to know about chord inversions.

-When you place the B as the lowest note, you make the 2nd inversion of E minor.
+When you place B as the lowest note, you make the second inversion of E minor.
 To play the chord with your right hand, use the following fingers:

 G - Fifth finger (5)